Millions of Children in Emergencies Are Denied an Education. But That Can Change.

 Fastest Growing Refugee Crisis: Rohingya in Bangladesh

-There are more than 1 million Rohingya refugees living in camps in Bangladesh, mostly in tight, abruptly developed spaces.
+There are nearly 1 million Rohingya refugees living in camps in Bangladesh, mostly in tight, abruptly developed spaces.
 More than half of these refugees — who fled an ethnic cleansing in Myanmar — are children.

 The rapidly unfolding nature of the crisis means that key infrastructure is lacking in most camps designated for Rohingya.